rafasaurus/brushless-gimbal/README.md

 # Brushless Gimbal

-This code drives brushless motors with DRV8313 using AVR microcontroller, and mpu6050 IMU.
+This software uses Kalman filter for data filtering of mpu6050 accelerometer and gyroscope using i2c(TWI) interface for communication.
+For controlling brushles DC motors software uses sinusoidal tables, this can be generated on start of the program, or precalculated in microsoft excel, or other software, see function.c file.
+The code also uses PID controller for each axis.

-This code is undere [MIT OPEN SOURCE LICENSE](/LICENSE)
+This code is under [MIT OPEN SOURCE LICENSE](/LICENSE)